 Students who have received a conditional offer of admission or have been denied may appeal one time.
 Appeals will be taken in writing and must be submitted to the Office of Admissions within 10 days of the decision.
-All admission denials will be final after May 1 and no appeals will be reviewed.
 Appeals must be formally written and submitted to the Director of Admissions.
 Admission offers that have been rescinded will not be eligible to appeal, but students will have the opportunity to apply for the next term unless otherwise noted.